-Cable network system vendors have developed the new Converged Cable Access Platform (CCAP) which incorporates multiple headend functionalities into a single piece of equipment.
-Suitable power metrics and targets for this equipment are now included in the Code of Conduct.
-Deployment of CCAP systems is currently replacing I-CMTS and M-CMTS equipment and this trend will continue throughout the next several years.
-Therefore investment in future power efficiency enhancements to legacy CMTS technology is not expected.
+Cable network system vendors developed the Converged Cable Access Platform (CCAP) a number of years ago which incorporates multiple headend functionalities into a single piece of equipment.
+Suitable power metrics and targets for this equipment are now included in the Code of Conduct replacing I-CMTS and M-CMTS equipment going forward.